 Ecommerce pricing strategies for profits

 When you’ve attracted people to your store and encouraged them to make a purchase, it’s time to increase the amount of profit you generate.
 Using a dynamic ecommerce pricing strategy is a fantastic way of doing this.

-5) Dynamic rather than static pricing
+5) Dynamic pricing

 - Demand.
 The higher the demand is, the higher you price that product.

 - Segmentation.
 Where retailers offer one price point to a certain segment of customers and a completely different price point to another.